McKinley Mall

-McKinley Mall, which opened on October 7, 1985, is a shopping mall in Buffalo, New York, United States.
-The mall is located in Buffalo, New York at the intersection of McKinley Parkway and Milestrip Road (New York State Route 179) immediately east of Interstate 90 and the New York State Thruway.
+McKinley Mall, is a shopping mall near Buffalo, New York in Hamburg, New York, at the intersection of McKinley Parkway and Milestrip Road (New York State Route 179) immediately east of Interstate 90 and the New York State Thruway.
 McKinley Mall services the Southtowns of Erie County, New York.

-The mall currently maintains the traditional chains Bed Bath & Beyond, Best Buy, Old Navy, Barnes & Noble, and JCPenney.
+The mall's anchors are Best Buy, Old Navy, Barnes & Noble, and JCPenney.

 History

-The McKinley Mall opened on October 7, 1985, in Blasdell, NY, just south of Buffalo.
-At the time of opening the mall featured approximately 80 inline stores, including a food court known as "The Garden."
-It also featured anchors of the time: AM&A's, The Sample, and Sears.
+McKinley Mall opened on October 7, 1985, with 80 stores, including a food court known as "The Garden."
+It also featured anchors AM&A's, The Sample, and Sears.
 In 1986, a six screen General Cinema Theatre opened.
-The construction of the mall in the early 1980s brought a wave of controversy throughout the adjoining town of Hamburg, as the town was divided over whether or not the mall should be built.
-At the time the site was largely undeveloped but has now become largely developed.
+The mall's construction was controversial in the adjoining town of Hamburg, because of the development it brought.